 - Layer your site with coarse materials such as twigs and small branches, this will allow water to drain effectively.

 - Add a layer of green matter, followed by brown matter including some newspaper.
 Add a light sprinkle of water after each layer before you add the next.

 - If you have some compost or soil handy, sprinkle some of this on top to give it a boost.
 TIP: This will also reduce any odors, which are typically noticed in the early days of a new compost pile.

 Lastly, maintain your compost by turning the pile every few weeks to allow the air to penetrate the organic matter.
-If done well and maintained correctly, your compost should be ready for use in 10-12 weeks; just in time for Spring!
+A good compost can take up to three months to be ready for use, so it’s never too early to make a start!